 1. Accounts Receivable – Also known as A/R, accounts receivable refers to the money owed to your business by others for products or services provided.

 2. Business Credit Report – A business credit report is a detailed report of a company’s credit history prepared by a business credit reporting agency.
 The information contained in a business credit report provides crucial details needed to make informed credit decisions.
+A business can get no credit history credit cards if they’re a new business just setting up or if they have found themselves in some tough times.
 The data in a small business credit report is vital to getting the funding you need to successfully run and grow a business.

 3. Business Credit Score – While a personal credit score is a number that represents an individuals credit history; a business credit score represents the credit risk of a business itself.
 Each business credit reporting agency has a different type of scoring model with scores ranging from 1-100.